 Separate data sets will be generated for each of the four MRSs included in this evaluation.
 Soil and subsurface soil will be evaluated separately in the risk assessment.
 That is, the receptor scenarios listed above will be evaluated twice-once assuming exposure to surface soil and once assuming exposure to subsurface soil.
-The exception is the construction worker, which will be evaluated only once for exposure to a single data set comprised of the analytical results of both surface and subsurface soil.
+The construction worker, in addition to being evaluated for exposure to surface soil and to subsurface soil separately, will also be evaluated for exposure to total soil, a data set formed by combining the surface soil and subsurface soil analytical data before identifying COPCs and estimating EPCs.
 Analytical data from previous investigations will be combined with analytical data from the pending investigation (Section 3.1.3) unless it is clear that the analytical results from previous investigations do not reflect current site conditions.